Harry Coover: Super Glue

-In 1942, while searching for materials to make clear plastic gun sights, cyanoacrylate was discovered.
+In 1942, while searching for materials to make more secure cockpit covers for military planes, cyanoacrylate was discovered.
 At this time they were deemed too sticky to be of use and were set aside.
-In 1951, (nine years later), Coover and his team at Eastman Kodak examined cyanoacrylates again.
+In 1951 Coover and his team at Eastman Kodak examined cyanoacrylates again.
 Coover was overseeing Kodak chemists investigating heat-resistant polymers for jet canopies when cyanoacrylates were once again tested and proved too sticky.
 When a chemist in the group informed Coover that he had permanently damaged an expensive refractometer by gluing it together, Coover recognized that he had discovered a unique adhesive.
 In 1958, the adhesive, marketed by Kodak as Eastman 910 and then as Super Glue, was introduced for sale.

 Generally, cyanoacrylate is an acrylic resin which rapidly polymerises in the presence of water (specifically hydroxide ions), forming long, strong chains, joining the bonded surfaces together.
 Because the presence of moisture causes the glue to set, exposure to moisture in the air can cause a tube or bottle of glue to become unusable over time.
 To prevent an opened container of glue from setting before use, it must be stored in an airtight jar or bottle with a package of silica gel.
 Another convenient way is attaching a hypodermic needle on the opening of glue.
 After applying, residual glue soon clogs the needle, keeping moisture out.
 The clog is removed by heating the needle (e.g. by a lighter) before use.

 Cyanoacrylate is used as a forensic tool to capture latent fingerprints on non-porous surfaces like glass, plastic, etc. Cyanoacrylate is warmed to produce fumes which react with the invisible fingerprint residues and atmospheric moisture to form a white polymer (polycyanoacrylate) on the fingerprint ridges.
 The ridges can then be recorded.
 The developed fingerprints are, on most surfaces (except on white plastic or similar), visible to the naked eye.
 Invisible or poorly visible prints can be further enhanced by applying a luminescent or non-luminescent stain.

 While much attention was given to the glue's capacity to bond solid materials, Coover was also the first to recognize and patent cyanoacrylates as a tissue adhesive after his eldest son cut open his finger while making a model and glued the cut closed with the glue he had samples of from the lab, an early formulation of super glue.
 Super glue was first used in the Vietnam War in a spray form as a hemostatic agent to temporarily patch the internal organs of injured soldiers until conventional surgery could be performed.
 Tissue adhesives are now used worldwide for a variety of sutureless surgical applications in humans and animals.

 Coover said many times that he was most proud of the medical applications of cyanoacrylates, that they had saved many lives and would continue to do so.